ATB-UQ/csc-tools/docs/source/installing_csct.rst

 To confirm that the csc-tools installation is working, try running the program by executing the following command in a terminal:

 .. code-block::

     csct --version

-If the version number of csct is displayed, the installation has completed successfully and csc-tools is ready to be used.
+If the version number of :code:`csct` is displayed, the installation has completed successfully and csc-tools is ready to be used.